Code - (Programming|Computer) Language

 For natural language, see (Natural|Human) Language - Text (Mining|Analytics)

-A program, often referred to as source code or just code, is a set of special instructions that tell the computer what tasks to perform.
+A program, often referred to as source code or just code, is a set of special instructions that tell the computer what tasks to perform and is written in one or more source file.

 The rules for valid format and combinations of instructions is called a computer language, sometimes referred to as its syntax (or grammar), much the same as English tells you how to spell words and how to create valid sentences using words and punctuation.